TheCakeIsNaOH/chocolatey-packages/balcon/tools/readme.por.txt

 --sub-max <número> ou -sm <número>
    SAPI 4: a opção não é usada.
    SAPI 5 e Microsoft Speech Platform: especificar a velocidade máxima de fala na faixa de -10 a 10 (para converter subtítulos em ficheiros de áudio).

---sub-sil <nome_da_voz> ou -sl <nome_da_voz>
-   SAPI 4 e Microsoft Speech Platform: a opção não é usada.
-   SAPI 5: sets the voice name for silence tag reading during converting of subtitles (the part of the name will be enough).
-If an old voice is used to convert subtitles to speech, the created audio file may not contain pauses between text lines.
-To fix that problem, an additional modern voice can be used to read the silence tag.

 --delete-file ou -df
    Eliminar um ficheiro de texto depois de ler em voz alta ou salvar o ficheiro de áudio.